ericoporto/ags-manual-wiki/Tumbleweed.md

 int Verbs.GoTo(int blocking);
 ```

 Go to whatever the player clicked on.
-This function is used to intercept a walk-to event and check if the player has reached it’s goal.
+This function is used to intercept a walk-to event and check if the player has reached it's goal.
 E.g. this is used in the exit extension processing.
 blocking: 0=non-blocking; 1=blocking; 2=semi-blocking (default)